freddycct/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![alt text][image3]

+However, the augmented images did not show any significant improvements for my results.

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.